kish1/wcache/README.md

 # Example

+**The following code uses the cache with a write-behind policy to enhance performance.**

 ```python
 # A daemon that keeps persisting the cache to disk at the given frequency in seconds
 def write_to_persistence(frequency):